apsurd/apsurd.github.com/_posts/2013-07-30-hello-world.md

 ---
 layout: post
-category : lessons
+category: lessons
-tagline: "Something cool"
+tagline: Something cool
+published: true
 ---

 {% include JB/setup %}

+This was made from Prose.io

 Let's get the whole "linebreak" thing out of the way.
 The next paragraph contains two phrases separated by a single newline character: